openaicellular/openairinterface5G/doc/HARDWARE_REQUIREMENTS.md

 - CPU: 4
 - Memory: 4Gi
-- `avx2` instruction set
+- Instruction set: `avx2`
-- `sctp` protocol should be enabled
+- Protocol should be enabled: `sctp`
 - USB 3.0

-### Minimum requirements for UE Stack only with USRP B2XXX
+### Minimum requirements for UE Stack only with USRP B2XX

 - CPU: X
 - Memory: X
-- `avx2` instruction set
+- Instruction set: `avx2`
 - USB 3.0

 ### Recommended for performance for RAN Stack

-- High clock speed CPUs > 4GHz
+- Boost Frequency > 4GHz
 - DDR4 or DDR5 RAM
 - Use only performance cores
 - Disable CPU sleep states
 - CPU: X
 - Memory: 4Gi
-- `avx2` instruction set
+- Instruction set: `avx2`
-- `sctp` protocol should be enabled
+- Protocol should be enabled: `sctp`
 - USB 3.0

-### Recommended for performance for UE Stack only with USRP B2XXX
+### Recommended for performance for UE Stack only with USRP B2XX

-- High clock speed CPUs > 4GHz
+- Boost Frequency > 4GHz
 - DDR4 or DDR5 RAM
 - Use only performance cores
 - Disable CPU sleep states
 - CPU: X
 - Memory: 4Gi
-- `avx2` instruction set
+- Instruction set: `avx2`
 - USB 3.0

 Apart from this you should follow [this document](./tuning_and_security.md) to